Open-ET/openet-ssebop/README.rst

  * LANDSAT/LT05/C01/T1_TOA

 **Note:** Users are encouraged to prioritize use of Collection 2 data where available.
-Collection 1 will be produced by USGS until 2022-01-01, and maintained by Earth Engine until 2023-01-01. [`More Information <https://developers.google.com/earth-engine/guides/landsat#landsat-collection-status>`__]
+Collection 1 was produced by USGS until 2022-01-01, and maintained by Earth Engine until 2023-01-01. [`More Information <https://developers.google.com/earth-engine/guides/landsat#landsat-collection-status>`__]

 Landsat Collection 2 SR/ST Input Image
 --------------------------------------